Dominaezzz/kgl/README.md

 - Platform specific extensions have not been implemented yet.
 Mostly because of [this](https://youtrack.jetbrains.com/issue/KT-27801).
 - Support for pNext has not been implemented yet.
 - Some parts of the api that use an `IoBuffer` have not yet been implemented as it requires bespoke design.
-- Documentation has not been generated yet.
+- Documentation is partially generated.
 - Until the bulk of library is under codegen, only version `1.1.92` will be supported.